UCATLAS/xAODAnaHelpers/README.md

 # xAODAnaHelpers (xAH)

-The xAOD analysis framework, born out of ProofAna.
+The xAOD analysis framework, born out of ProofAna...or not.

 ## Current Working Version

 This version uses AB 2.3.12.
+The 00-03-00 tag works well with this realease.
+After checking out the package please execute a helper script to get any additional packages needed.
+These packages are need to temporarily solve issues that are resolved in up coming releases.
+For the current release, please do: python xAODAnaHelpers/scripts/checkoutASGtags.py 2.3.12

 ## Migrating